By: Kurt D. LaRose

 Identifying behaviors that are signs of sexual addiction is not a clear and precise process.
 There is the pejorative notion that certain types of sexual behavior would automatically classify a person as a sex addict.
 And while it may be hard to withhold a degree of prejudice, virtually any sexual behavior that a person engages in is not sufficient, in and of itself, to constitute that person as a sex addict (Carnes, 1991; Earle & Crow, 1989).
 Behaviors such as exhibitionism, voyeurism, and fetishism are not singly signs of sexual addiction.
 Cases of rape, incest, and child molestation, are not sufficient to label the person a sex addict.
 Comparatively, and to a lesser critical degree there is prostitution, affairs (extramarital or one night stands), pornography, phone sex, internet sex, masturbation and frotteurism ("accidentally" rubbing up against someone, or touching them without their permission); and again, these behaviors are not indicative of addiction.
 Even, according to Earle & Crow (1989), bestiality (sex with animals) and sadomasochism do not place the person who engages in them, into a sexual addiction category.
 "What differentiates sex addicts from others is their repeated, persistent, uncontrollable thoughts about the sexual activity; their repeated, persistent, uncontrollable behavior; and their in ability to stop" (Earle & Crow, 1989, p.
 43).

 Sex addiction commonly coexists with other dependency and mental health issues (Carnes, 2003; Kafka & Prentky, 1994; Peck, 1993; Raymond, 2003).
 Comorbidity is common in cases of sex addiction and chemical dependency, ranging from over 50% (Raymond, 2003) to 57% (Griffiths, 2001).
 Interestingly, chemical dependency relapse has been linked to a failure, on the part of clinicians, to address coexisting conditions, including sex addiction (Carnes, 2003; Schneider & Irons, 2001).
 When the prevalence of eating disorders is added into the equation (47.5% comorbidity with sex addiction) the percentage of sex addicts who have at least one other disorder is extremely high.
 In the Carnes (1991) study sex addiction coexisted with multiple other problems: chemical dependency (42%), eating disorders (38%), compulsive working (28%), compulsive spending (26%) and gambling (5%).
 Depression prevalence among male sex addicts is more than double (28%) of that in the general population (12%) (Weiss, 2004).
 "Studies indicate that approximately 70 percent of these [sexually compulsive] patients are diagnosed with mood disorders at some point in their lives.
 Estimates of anxiety disorders range from about 50 to 90 percent" (Raymond, 2003, p.
 17).
+The impact that stress has on sexual behavior is no doubt a factor to consider as well (this may or may not have anything to do with an illness particularly one that is not yet identified as such in the DSM5).

 It is not uncommon for the sex addict to come from highly dysfunctional family of origins.
 It has been frequently suggested that at the root of the sex addict's problem is often past childhood abuse (Carnes, 1983, 1991, 2003; Earle & Crow, 1989; Falla, 2003; Golden & Cooper, 2003; Griffiths, 2001; Hunter, 1990; Lew, 1990; Peck, 1993).
 The number of sex addicts with a history of emotional, physical, and/or sexual abuse varies from study to study.
 Some researchers agree that sexual addiction often stems from abusive pasts (Coleman, 2003; Earle & Crow, 1989).
 Sexual abuse history is prevalent in 68% (Griffiths, 2001) to 81% (Carnes, 1991) of sex addicts.
 Carnes also found that 72% of his sample had been physically abused and 97% were emotionally abused - across both genders.
 Demographically, sexual addiction appears to be dominated by men.
 In one study of the sex addiction population 79% of the sample were males (these numbers have been similarly duplicated in other studies); 53% were married or in committed relationships and 63% were heterosexual (Cooper, Delmonico & Burg, 2000 as cited by Griffiths, 2001).